Klawock, Alaska: Tourism

 Klawock has the oldest hatchery in Alaska.
 This industry enhances the runs of salmon, including sockeye, coho, and steelhead.
 A sawmill and area logging operations are located here.

 Klawock has a harbor, often used by tourists as a departure point for trips or boating exploration of the bays, inlets, and surrounding islands.

 Each February 16, the ANB/ANS organizations sponsor the "Elizabeth Peratrovich Celebration" with ceremonies and a potluck, honoring the anniversary of the passage of the landmark legislation.
 The city also sponsors a summer festival, the "Celebration by the Sea."

 A Totem Park has 21 totem poles, one of the largest collections in Alaska: it displays original and replica totems from the old village of Tuxekan.
 The city built a carving shed to house the poles during restoration, which can be visited.
 In 1998 the city commissioned the construction of a Long House (named Gaanì Ax Adi) with a new totem pole.

 Law and government

-There is a mayor and a council, but the city is not located in any borough.
+Klawock's local government consists of a mayor and council; as the settlement is within the Unorganized Borough, the next highest authority is the state government.
 The local government manages the water, wastewater, refuse collection, trailer court, landfill, boat harbor, liquor store, and boat ramp utilities.
 There is a local sales tax of 5.5%, of which 0.5% is devoted to education, and no property tax.

 There are four full-time police officers.
 There is also a volunteer fire department with 27 members, an EMS squad of 6-8 trained volunteers, and a search and rescue office (serving all of Prince of Wales Island) with 57 members.